Cambridge University

 • One (1) letter of recommendation (ideally from an academic referee)

-• Portfolio (5 pages saved as a .pdf) for students enroled in a studio architecture programme or a Writing Sample (max 5000 words) if applying from a history course of study
+• Portfolio (5 pages saved as a .pdf) for students enroled in or graduated from a studio architecture programme or a Writing Sample (max 5000 words) if applying or graduated from a history course of study

 Apply:

-Please note that all documents can be uploaded in .docx or .pdf format.
 Letters of recommendation should be sent by the referee (not the applicant) as a .docx or .pdf file on letterhead to CSCA (csca@aha.cam.ac.uk) to the attention of the Director, Dr Frank Salmon, by the application deadline.
-Please not that it is the applicant’s is responsibility to ensure their referee submits their letter of recommendation by the deadline.
+Please note that it is the applicant’s responsibility to ensure their referee submits their letter of recommendation by the deadline.

-Admissions decisions for applications submitted by 31 January will be communicated in early to mid March and, for those submitted an application in February or March, decisions will be communicated by early April.
+Admissions decisions for applications submitted by the priority deadline will be communicated in early to mid March and, for those submitted during the rolling deadline, decisions will be communicated by early to mid April.

 If you have any questions about the programme in general or about the application,